elonkusk/java-tron/CONTRIBUTING.md

 ### Reporting An Issue

-If you're about to raise an issue because you think you've found a problem or bug with java-tron, please respect the following restrictions:
+If you're about to raise an issue because you think you've found a problem or bug with unichain-core, please respect the following restrictions:

 - Please search for existing issues.
 Help us keep duplicate issues to a minimum by checking to see if someone has already reported your problem or requested your idea.